German Studies (GERST)

 Distribution Requirements: (ALC-AS), (CA-AG, LA-AG)

-Last Four Terms Offered: Fall 2024, Fall 2023, Fall 2022, Fall 2021
+Last Four Terms Offered: Fall 2025, Fall 2024, Fall 2023, Fall 2022

 GERST 2703 - Thinking Media (3 Credits)

 From hieroglyphs to HTML, ancient poetry to audiotape, and Plato's cave to virtual reality, Thinking Media offers a multidisciplinary introduction to the most influential media formats of the last three millennia.
 Featuring an array of guests from across Cornell, including faculty from Communication, Comparative Literature, German Studies, Information Science, Literatures in English, Music, and Performing & Media Arts, the course will present diverse perspectives on how to think with, against, and about media in relation to the public sphere and private life, archaeology and science fiction, ethics and aesthetics, identity and difference, labor and play, knowledge and power, expression and surveillance, and the generation and analysis of data.
+(HC)

 Distribution Requirements: (ALC-AS), (CA-AG, LA-AG)